voedger/reqmd/design.md

 ---

-Let me help you rewrite this technical documentation with a more professional structure and better formatting.

 ## File URL construction

 The system needs to construct a `FileURL` for any given `FileStructure`.
 A `FileURL` consists of two main components: